hamish-milne/moontale/README.md

 * Complex expressions, in the form `$<foo + bar>$`
 * Script blocks, in the form `${ someCode(); moreCode() }$`
 * 'Changer' blocks, in the form `$em[ Text _here_. ]` and `$<color('red')>[ Text *here*. ]`

+## Built-in functions

+### Changers

+A 'changer' is something that modifies a block of content - typically be hiding/showing it, or wrapping it with some formatting.
+Behind the scenes, changers are higher-order functions; they can be called with a single `content` argument, which itself is a parameterless function that renders the attached content.

+* `iff(condition)`: Renders its content if `condition` is truthy
+* `els`: Renders its content if the previous `iff` and none of the `elif` calls following it were entered
+* `elif(condition)`: Renders its content if `condition` is truthy *and* the previous `iff` and none of the `elif` calls following it were entered
+* `em`: Pushes an 'em' instruction before the content
+* `strong`: Pushes a 'strong' instruction before the content
+* `replace(pattern, replacement)`: Executes a [pattern](https://www.lua.org/pil/20.2.html) replacement on the text emissions within the block
+* `repeat(count)`: Renders the content `count` times in a row
+* `forEach(iterable, key...)`: Renders the content for each item in `iterable`, assigning the value to a variable with the string name of `key`

 ## Extension